Convolutions for Spatial Interaction Modeling: CONCLUSION

 { }

 {S\arabic{figure}}

-\begin{appendices} In the appendix we provide details on the following topics: the network design of the first stage backbone (i.e., the feature extractor, see Section \ref{sup:extractor}); the network design for the ICNN (see Section \ref{sup:icnn}); the training setup (see Section \ref{sup:setting}); and the experimental results focused on forecasted actor trajectories intersecting with non-vehicle traffic objects (see Section \ref{sup:non-veh}).
+\begin{appendices} In the appendix, we provide complete details on the model and experiment implementation to facilitate reproducing the proposed approaches and models: the network design of the first stage backbone (Section \ref{sup:extractor}), the ICNN network designs (Section \ref{sup:icnn}), the GNN network design (Section \ref{sup:gnn}), the training setup (Section \ref{sup:setting}), the data set choices (\ref{sup:data}), and the metric design and metric variances (Section \ref{sup:metric}).

+We also provide additional quantitative and qualitative results: the experimental results focused on forecasted actor trajectories intersecting with non-vehicle traffic objects (Section \ref{sup:non-veh}) and videos (Section \ref{sup:video}).